 The Company complies with ASC Topic 718, "Compensation - Stock Compensation" ("ASC 718"), and ASC Topic 505, "Equity" ("ASC 505"), which requires all companies to recognize the cost of services received in exchange for equity instruments, to be recognized in the financial statements based on their fair values.
 For employees and non-employee directors, the fair value is measured on the grant date and for non-employees, the fair value is measured on the measurement date and re-measured at each reporting period until performance is complete.
 The Company applies an estimated forfeiture rate to the grant date fair value to determine the annual compensation cost of share-based payment arrangements with employees.
 The forfeiture rate is estimated based primarily on job title and prior forfeiture experience.
-The Company did not grant any awards to non-employees during the years ended December 31, 2016 and 2015.
+The Company did not grant any awards to non-employees during the years ended December 31, 2017 and 2016.

+During the year ended December 31, 2017, the Company granted 50,000 restricted shares of common stock valued at \$6,000 to non-officer employees, and 925,000 restricted shares of common stock valued at \$111,000 to officers.
+The 975,000 shares granted vested on April 1, 2017.
+The total fair value of shares vested during the year ended December 31, 2017 was \$467,000 for employees.
+The weighted average grant date fair value of shares granted during the year ended December 31, 2017 was \$0.12 per share.

-During the year ended December 31, 2016, the Company granted 2,862,500 restricted shares of common stock valued at \$415,725 to non-officer employees, vesting primarily over the four year period ending December 2020; 2,400,000 restricted shares of common stock valued at \$384,000 to officers, of which 800,000 shares vested immediately with the remainder vesting over the two year period ending July 2018; and 900,000 restricted shares of common stock valued at \$144,000 to directors, of which 300,000 shares vested immediately with the remainder vesting over the two year period ending July 2018.
+During the year ended December 31, 2016, the Company granted 2,862,500 restricted shares of common stock valued at \$415,725 to non-officer employees, vesting primarily over the four year period ending December 2020; 2,400,000 restricted shares of common stock valued at \$384,000 to officers, of which 800,000 shares vested immediately with the remainder vesting over the two year period ending July 2018; and 900,000 restricted shares of common stock valued at \$144,000 to directors, of which 300,000 shares vested immediately with the remainder vesting over the two year period ending July 2018; and 900,000 restricted shares of common stock valued at \$144,000 to directors, of which 300,000 shares vested immediately with the remainder vesting over the two year period ending July 2018.
 The total fair value of shares vested during the year ended December 31, 2016 was \$299,000 for employees.
 The weighted average grant date fair value of shares granted during the year ended December 31, 2016 was \$0.15 per share.

-During the year ended December 31, 2015, the Company granted 1,592,500 restricted shares of common stock valued at \$270,700 to non-officer employees, vesting over the four year period ending June 2019; 2,000,000 restricted shares of common stock valued at \$367,000 to officers, of which 1,000,000 shares vested immediately with the remainder vesting over the four year period ending June 2019; and 150,000 restricted shares of common stock valued at \$30,000 to a director, which vested immediately.
-The total fair value of shares vested during the year ended December 31, 2015 was \$277,000 for employees.
-The weighted average grant date fair value of shares granted during the year ended December 31, 2015 was \$0.18 per share.

-The Company did not grant any stock options during the years ended December 31, 2016 or 2015, nor were any options exercised during such periods.
+The Company did not grant any stock options during the years ended December 31, 2017 or 2016, nor were any options exercised during such periods.

-Share-based compensation expense recognized for the years ended December 31, 2016 and 2015 was \$428,000 and \$342,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of income and comprehensive income.
-Unrecognized expense related to existing share-based compensation and arrangements is approximately \$870,000 at December 31, 2016 and will be recognized over a weighted-average period of approximately 16 months.
+Share-based compensation expense recognized for the years ended December 31, 2017 and 2016 was \$514,000 and \$428,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of operations and comprehensive (loss) income.
+Unrecognized expense related to existing share-based compensation and arrangements is approximately \$474,000 at December 31, 2017 and will be recognized over a weighted-average period of approximately 12 months.